Got a young kiddo at home? Suffering severe lockdown fever? No time for mess?

 #5 Cutting straws

 Cutting is always a popular activity for toddlers and preschoolers.
-They just love to cut anything.
+They just love to cut anything, especially once they’ve got their first pair of scissors.
 And so easy to do at home.

 Unlike paper, a straw is easy for a toddler to hold, and is long (or at least starts off long) so there’s less likelihood of them cutting their fingers off.
 Bonus.

-In addition, plastic straws seem to jump all over the place when cut – much to the hilarity of my two – which does mean a little bit of tidying up (send ours off on a ‘straw treasure hunt’ normally does the trick in our house) but does prolong the fun.
+In addition, plastic straws seem to jump all over the place when cut – much to the hilarity of my two – which does mean a little bit of tidying up but does prolong the fun.

 EASY ALTERNATIVE ACTIVITY: a good alternative to straws, that isn’t paper, is long narrow strips of thin cardboard, think biscuit or cereal box cut into strips.
 Advantage or disadvantage is card doesn’t jump into the air when cut!